Lattice is building tools and infrastructure to make ambitious, complex, large-scale blockchain applications possible.

 We were the first to put ECS onchain, which since has become the industry standard for onchain gaming.
 We then went one step further and put relational databases onchain.
 For this we rolled out our own onchain storage engine with dynamic schema definitions (as opposed to compile-time schemas in vanilla Solidity).

-Last year we put Minecraft onchain, just to see if we could do it.
+In 2022 we put Minecraft onchain, just to see if we could do it.
 We needed a pure function mapping each coordinate to a terrain type, so we rolled out our own high performance Perlin noise implementation in Solidity and WebAssembly and used it to implement the most advanced closed-form procedural terrain generation algorithm we know of.

 We are a very small team of highly efficient engineers, have a low bureaucratic overhead and are focused on shipping code to production.
 We maintain short cycles that makes code we write reach a strong grass root community of developers almost immediately.